skip to main content

 Service Learning Graduation Requirement

-To graduate with a diploma from CCCS, students must complete a 2.5 credit Service Learning requirement.
+To graduate with a diploma from CCCS, students must complete the minimum 2.5 credit Service Learning requirement.
 Service Learning strengthens ties between students and the community, encourages students to explore areas of interest, and allows students to use educational skills and knowledge in real-life situations.
+While Service Learning is a graduation requirement, students from all grades can participate in any of the service learning options.
+We want to encourage students early to pursue active engagement within their community.

 To complete the Service Learning a student must complete one of the following options: